Nvidia unveils GeForce RTX 3080 GPU with 28 billion transistors

 New features for gamers

 In addition, Huang showed off Nvidia Reflex, which enables displays to operate at higher speeds to the benefit of reaction times for competitive gamers.
-Reflex reduces latency by up to 50%.
+Reflex reduces latency, or interaction delays, by up to 50%.
 He also showed off Omniverse Machinima, which enables players to use games to tell stories with real-time animations.
 And he unveiled the free Nvidia Broadcast, which makes it easier to stream games without hassles.

 In a demo of Nvidia Reflex in Riot Games’ online shooter Valorant, Huang showed a scenario where an opponent, traveling at 1,500 pixels per second, is only visible for 180 milliseconds.
 But a typical gamer has a reaction time of 150 milliseconds — from photon to action.